Advertiser Disclosure

 We may be compensated when you click on product links, such as credit cards, from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

 There’s no shortage of ways to earn points and miles.
-From credit card welcome offers to bonus categories to shopping portals to dining programs, the list goes on and on.
+From credit card welcome offers to bonus categories, from shopping portals to dining programs, the list goes on and on.

 Given the numerous options, travelers are often conflicted about purchasing points for their trips.
 After all, why purchase points when you can amass points with your everyday purchases?